Do you qualify for Specialized Driving Privileges?

-If SDP are awarded by the court, these privileges would be in effect for at least 180 days but no longer than two and a half years.
+If awarded by the court, Indiana specialized driving privileges would be in effect for a minimum of 180 days but no longer than two and a half years.

-Our final post in this three part series will discuss petitioning the court for SDP.
-To learn more about Specialized Driving Privileges, call our offices at 317-558-9677 to schedule a consultation or contact us online to make arrangements.
+Our final post in this three part series will discuss petitioning the court for Specialized Driving Privileges.
+To learn more about Specialized Driving Privileges, call Rollins Law Group at 317-558-9677 to schedule a consultation or contact us online to make arrangements.